Your local Costa Rica Travel agency, since 1999

 Other activities in the Golfo Dulce include fishing and kayaking in the calm waters.

-Other Osa Activities to Enjoy
+Other Osa Activities To Enjoy

 We've already said that if you're traveling down to the Osa Peninsula, you're most likely coming as an eco-tourist to explore the park, experience nature, and learn about the biodiversity of this unique and remote part of Costa Rica.